-Teaching both philosophy and humanities courses at UofL for more than 35 years, Professor Emeritus Charles Breslin shared his keen mind and love of reading with generations of students who cherished him as a teacher and mentor.
-He is fondly remembered by his students for filling the blackboard with lines, circles, and diagrams that explained the mysteries of philosophy and the meaning of life.
+Having thought both philosophy and humanities courses at UofL for more than 35 years, Professor Emeritus Charles Breslin shared his keen mind and love of reading with generations of students who cherished him as a teacher and mentor.
+He was fondly remembered by his students for filling the blackboard with lines, circles, and diagrams that explained the mysteries of philosophy and the meaning of life.
 The depth and breadth of his knowledge, his wisdom, and his passion for lifelong learning made an indelible mark on his students and colleagues.

 Professor Breslin was born in 1928 in Louisville, Kentucky and attended St. Xavier High School.
 He received his bachelor’s degree from the University of Notre Dame in 1950.
 While at Notre Dame, his mentors convinced him that he was destined to devote his life “to the mind” as a teacher and scholar.